Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/QuickStartGuide.md

 ### Step 3: Setting up Action responses

-Once the component has its Actions, you must set up a response for each Action. [`PlayerInput`](Components.md) allows you to set up responses in several ways, using the __Behavior__ property in the Inspector window:
+Once the component has its Actions, you must set up a response for each Action.
+The Player Input component allows you to set up responses in several ways, using the __Behavior__ property in the Inspector window:

 ![PlayerInput Notification Behavior](Images/PlayerInputNotificationBehaviors.png)

-For more details about the options, see documentation on [notification behaviors](Components.md#notification-behaviors).
+For more details about the options, see documentation on [notification behaviors](PlayerInput.md#notification-behaviors).
 The screenshot above uses __Invoke Unity Events__, which uses `UnityEvent` in the same way the Unity UI does.
 Unity displays an event for each Action that is linked to the component.
 This allows you to directly wire in the target method for each event.

 ![PlayerInput Action Events](Images/MyPlayerActionEvents.png)